 To achieve security and independence in finances, individuals with ASD must learn how to manage a bank account, use credit and debit cards, and balance a checkbook.

 Before your child or family member moves away from home, sit down with them and make a list of expenses they’ll have: rent, groceries, medicine, personal items, and other expenses.
 You can highlight or visually distinguish the items that they’ll need to pay regularly.

 Independent Living for People With Autism Spectrum Disorder

 Our behavior analysts and therapists at Therapeutic Pathways will help your child or family member develop the skills they’ll need to make decisions and take care of themselves, their space, and belongings, as well as interact with others at home or work.

 Our focused intervention and structured groups meet the needs of every individual with ASD.
 We are dedicated to providing your child with the highest level of care.
-With Therapeutic Pathways, your child or family member is one step closer to meeting their goals.
+With Therapeutic Pathways, your child or family member is one step closer to meeting their goals with the assistance of our evidence-based autism treatment.
 To learn more about our programs and centers, call us at (209) 422-3280 or contact us here.